Everyone knows you should at least have general liability coverage. What else do you need?

-Additionally, homeowner's insurance is not designed to provide business coverage, so Klaras advised home-based business owners to speak with an agent about adding endorsements or riders to their policy to cover their business activities.
-[5 Websites for Comparing Small Business Insurance Quotes]
+Additionally, homeowners insurance is not designed to provide business coverage, so Klaras advises home-based business owners to speak with an agent about adding endorsements or riders to their insurance policy to cover their business activities.
+[Related: 5 Websites for Comparing Small Business Insurance Quotes]

 Business interruption insurance

-Fires, floods, building collapse, theft.
-Any of these situations — and others — could make you have to temporarily shut down your business and a consequent loss of income.
+Fires, floods, building collapse, theft – any of these situations could make you have to temporarily shut down your business and consequently lose income.

-Business interruption insurance will compensate you for some or all of the money you lose by not being fully operational.
-The Insurance Information Institute provides more information about whether or not your company needs this type of coverage.
+Business interruption insurance will compensate you for some or all of the money you lose from not being fully operational.
+The Insurance Information Institute provides more information about whether or not your company needs this type of insurance coverage.

-If your business sells goods or services on credit, you open yourself up to the risk that the buyer may not come through with the money.
+If your business sells goods or services on credit, you open yourself up to the risk that the buyer won't come through with the money.
 Credit insurance provides coverage for a variety of losses related to bad debt situations, Klaras said.
-Depending on your policy, credit insurance may cover all or part of your accounts receivables and help with your customer credit management/debt collection.
+Depending on your policy, credit insurance may cover all or part of your accounts receivable and help with your customer credit management or debt collection.

-According to research by the Ponemon Institute, more than 40 percent of U.S. companies have experienced a data breach in the last year – and yet 27 percent didn't have a data breach response plan or team in place.
-Klaras advised all business owners to look into cyberinsurance to protect sensitive employee, client and financial information in the event of a data breach.
+According to research by the Ponemon Institute, more than 40% of U.S. companies have experienced a data breach in the last year – and 27% didn't have a data breach response plan or team in place.
+Klaras advises all business owners to look into cyberinsurance to protect sensitive employee, client and financial information in the event of a data breach.